learning-zone/java-basics/README.md

 1. Anagram program in java
 1. How to perform matrix operations in java?
 1. How to remove duplicate elements from ArrayList in java?
-1. How to find intersection of two arrays in java?
 1. How to find trigonometric values of an angle in java?
 1. Decimal To Binary, Decimal To Octal And Decimal To HexaDecimal In Java
 1. Reverse and add until you get a palindrome